Brown-NOAA/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilter/NOAA-PMEL-OME_eDNA_Collection_Protocol_DiscFilters_VacuumManifold.md

 ### Summary

 Sample collection and filtration protocol using disc filters to collect environmental DNA from marine ecosystems or preserved net tow samples.
+The methods detailed in this protocol are applicable no matter the mesh size; however, NOAA PMEL Ocean Molecular Ecology (OME) Group employs this protocol with a 0.22 µm sterile disc filter as the set standard.

 This collection and filtration protocol is used by the NOAA PMEL Ocean Molecular Ecology (OME) Group.

 ### Method Description and Rationale

-This protocol describes the collection and filtration of samples through a 0.22 µm sterile disc filter to capture eDNA and DNA-containing particulates.
+This protocol describes the collection and filtration of samples through a disc filter to capture eDNA and DNA-containing particulates.
 DNA will later be extracted from these samples for multi-locus metabarcoding and qPCR analysis.
-The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler; however, it can also be used for filtering water colleced by bucket or aliquoted ethanol from preserved plankton tow samples.
+The protocol is intended for water collected with a Niskin bottle mounted on a ship-deployed CTD rosette sampler; however, it can also be used for filtering water collected by bucket or aliquoted ethanol from preserved plankton tow samples.

 ### Spatial Coverage and Environment(s) of Relevance